Registration of Major Research Paper (MRP) topic and supervisor for first year students: Monday, March 4 th, 2019 at 4:30pm

-Once this has been signed, students should submit to the school only an electronic copy to api@uOttawa.ca prior to the deadline, date and time, specified by the Graduate School of Public and International Affairs.
+Once this has been signed, students should submit to the school only an electronic copy (PDF or Word documents are accepted, no separate appendices) to apit@uOttawa.ca prior to the deadline, date and time, specified by the Graduate School of Public and International Affairs.

 The final version of the Major research papers should include, in addition to the criteria required for the draft, a title page, a table of contents, a one-page abstract, and a complete bibliography.
 The format of papers may vary according to the academic discipline in question.
 It is expected that most papers, including theoretical papers, will consist of policy relevant research or policy analysis.